arashsamandar/Programmer-Notes/TDD/Php Laravel/Php-Laravel.md

 > so as you know `unit tests` are smaller and check the smaller portion of the code like how a method of a class works ( these tests also don't have access to Database or Apis ).
 >
-> on the other hand feature ( funtional tests ) have access to Database and Apis and etc ... and are testing a greator portion of the application .
+> on the other hand feature ( funtional tests ) have access to Database and Apis and etc ... and are testing a greatter portion of the application .